 The Office of Diversity, Equity and Inclusion (ODEI) supports the academic achievement and personal development of underrepresented students, faculty and staff at Kenyon.
 The office manages a number of campus spaces, including Allen House, the Crozier Center for Women, the Snowden Multicultural Center, and Unity House.
 Additionally, the office coordinates a number of campus and community-based resources to support diversity, equity, and inclusion across campus and beyond.

 Kenyon Educational Enrichment Program

-The Kenyon Educational Enrichment Program, or KEEP, opens doors for underrepresented students of color and first-generation college students.
+The Kenyon Educational Enrichment Program, or KEEP, opens doors for underrepresented students, including the following: students of color, LGBTQ+ students, first-generation and/or lower-income students, students with disabilities, and others.
 KEEP is one of an ensemble of Kenyon programs devoted to strengthening connections across cultures, faiths and personal histories.

-Kenyon is home to a vibrant LGBTQ+ community and offers a robust set of programs and resources to support queer and transgender students.
+Recognized as one of the top academic institutions for LGBTQ+ students in the country, Kenyon is home to a vibrant LGBTQ+ community.
+The College offers a robust set of programs and resources to support LGBTQ+ students, faculty and staff.

 22% of our community are domestic students of color.

 Kenyon’s student body identifies as African American, Native American, Latina/o, Multiracial, Asian American/Pacific Islander, and White.

 Kenyon professors lead a wide range of diversity-related studies, from African Diaspora to Political Science to Gender Studies.